Skip to main content

 How does no closing cost refinance work?

 Your lender may be flexible with which option you prefer, or they may require you to increase your interest rate or principal as part of their terms.
-Make sure you’ve weighed your options and are financially prepared for the outcome.
+Make sure you do the math and consider how long you’ll be in the house to determine which is the best financial path.
+Lenders may be able to help you calculate how each choice would impact your monthly payments, and how each option would affect the total cost of the loan over its lifetime.

 Pros

-• Potentially less costly than other loan or refinancing options
+• Potentially cost less than other loan or refinancing options

 • Frees up cash for other projects, like home renovations